Tourism Potential in Pakistan

 - “Qissa Khwani Bazaar” in English Storyteller Bazaar in Peshawar.

-- “Anarkali Bazaar” well known for its traditional food items in Lahore.
+- “Anarkali Bazaar” is well known for its traditional food items in Lahore.

 - “Gawalmandi Food Street” in the neighborhood of the same name in Lahore.